matplotlib/CZI_2024-06_mpl/proposal.md

 > sprints, training), specify how these activities will be organized, the
 > target audience, and expected outcomes (maximum of 750 words)

+- finish mplgui
+- more flexible axis ticking and labeling
+- upgrade freetype / move to raqm

+- performance improvements

+- legends
+- getting rid of mpl-toolkits

+The proposed work can be broadly classified into three parts:

+- on-going and routine maintenance of Matplotlib;
+- implementation of several mid-sized features;
+- community and project management.

+These tasks underpin the long term health of the library but are ill-suited to be accomplished solely with volunteer effort.

+The primary component of the proposed work is the continued maintenance of Matplotlib.
+Maintenance covers a wide range of tasks including triaging and fixing bugs, reviewing Pull Requests, tagging and building releases, and keeping the continuous integration services running.
+These tasks are essential for the project's health; though each individually is small, they are frequently time critical and tedious.
+It is unfair and impractical to rely solely on volunteers to accomplish such tasks.

+For the past 42 months CZI EOSS support for developers has had a positive effect on the project by complementing and enabling, not replacing, volunteer work.
+We propose to continue this effort.
+The dedicated support has allowed us to promptly fix critical bugs -- including a Python version specific segfault in a new CPython release -- and extremely subtle bugs, such as a bug in generating incorrect color palette in PDF output.

+In addition to routine maintenance there are a substantial improvements to the library that can require concentrated effort.
+We propose to focus on three large projects: generalizing and improving the performance of the Axis ticking system, modernizing the font handling code to support variable fonts and complex text rendering (required for Arabic, Bengali, and Hebrew), and to overhaul how we manage GUI windows.
+In addition we will identify five medium-sized projects.

+The tick location and formatting machinery in Matplotlib is flexible, however this flexibility comes at a performance cost, architecturally prevents hierarchical labeling, and reduces API usability by making seemingly simple tasks extremely complex.
+While the work to design the new API is significant, our primary concern will be to complete this work while minimizing the impact on existing users.
+Because tick labeling is so fundamental to plotting even small changes to the API will have significant impact on our users.
+Although we have had discussion about these issues from at least 2015, it has been intractable with volunteer effort.

+Matplotlib currently does not support complex shaping, including bidirectional text, context sensitive shaping, and ordering, required to correctly render some non-latin scripts including Arabic, Devanagari, and Hebrew.
+Further, Matplotlib does not support modern font formats, color fonts, or opentype font variations.
+There is an existing external implementation of this support that can be adapted for the main library.
+This is a low risk project that will allow users to plot in their native languages and leverage modern fonts.

+mplgui pitch

+We propose to continue full support (1 FTE) for Elliott Sales de Andrade and partial support (.08 FTE) for Thomas Caswell along with travel and equipment support for 2 years.
+The effort will be split with approximately .73 FTE for maintenance, .25 FTE for medium sized enhancements, and .1 FTE for community and project management.
+We also propose to fund Code of Conduct incident response training.

 # Milestones and Deliverables